ckleinhans/lakerlawncare/README.md

 # Laker Lawn Care Business Management System
 Online business management system for Laker Lawn Care, a local lawn service a couple friends and I started.
+This web app is built using React.js and Firebase.

 See the live application at https://lakerlawncare-portal.web.app.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).